Pydio is Open Source to the Core

 Transparent Background:

-Cells is known as a powerful, self-hosted document-sharing and collaboration platform.
-But did you know it can also be used for document management?
-Read on to learn more about how Cells combines document sharing, collaboration and management features to provide a single solution to handle all your document-related needs.
+Everybody knows Cells is a powerful, self-hosted document sharing and collaboration platform.
+But did you know it’s also a full-featured File Transfer solution?
+Read on to learn more about how Cells can handle all your document-related needs and let you reduce the number of platforms you support (and pay for).

 25/07/2024 at 11:24 pm